 5. Add a little oil

 The finishing touch on any blowout is sheen.
 Lots and lots of sheen!
-You could apply some in the form of a hairspray however, I prefer to apply a mixture of essential oil with a carrier oil.
+You could apply some in the form of a hairspray.
+However, I prefer to apply a mixture of essential oil with a bonding oil.
 One of my personal favorite combos is jasmine oil and sweet almond oil.
 It looks divine and smells unbelievable from the time I leave my house until I walk right back through my front door.

 It might sound crazy to hear me say this, but the reason why so many people experience heat damage with blowouts isn’t due to their blow dryer; it’s actually because of how hot the setting is.
 Well, that and the fact that they opt to dry their hair while it’s still sopping well which can cause them to literally “fry” their hair.
 Two things that you can do to reduce your risk of heat damage is to use an old T-shirt to soak up as much water as possible from your wet hair.
 Then, use a low or medium setting to dry it.
 Sure, it may take longer to dry, but it’s worth it since it means less breakage overall.
 Right?